MicrosoftDocs/minecraft-creator/creator/Reference/Content/BiomeReference/Examples/BiomeOverview.md

 > * Change the mobs that spawn for a biome.
 > * Change the climate for a biome.

+>[!IMPORTANT]
+> Custom biomes require the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
+>
+>Holiday Creator Features contains experimental gameplay features.
+As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
+>
+>To learn more about Experimental Features, please visit [Experimental Features in Minecraft: Bedrock Edition](../../../../../Documents/ExperimentalFeaturesToggle.md).

 ## JSON format

 All biomes should specify the version that they target via the `format_version` field.
 The remainder of the biome data is divided up into independent JSON sub-objects, or components.
 In general you can think of the presence of a component as defining what game behaviors a biome participates in with the component fields defining how it participates.
 Broadly there are two categories of components: